B) Code of Conduct

 Socialising with students and clients outside of work

 It is part of the nature of our industry that staff, and particularly teaching staff, social organisers and guides, may socialise with students and clients outside of the school setting.
 In some cases this may be an organised ELC activity.
-In other cases it may be an informal gathering of, say, a teacher and their main class, or lunch/dinner with a client as part of a marketing event.
-In all cases, these will be perceived as an ELC event and as such staff should represent ELC in a professional manner and neither explicitly nor implicitly condone the breaking of the law, particularly in regard to drinking alcohol, taking drugs, smoking, sexual activity or extremist views/behaviour.
+In other cases it may be an informal gathering of a teacher and their main class, or lunch/dinner with a client as part of a marketing event.
+In all cases, these will be perceived as an ELC event and as such staff should represent ELC in a professional manner and neither explicitly nor implicitly condone the breaking of the law, including drinking alcohol, taking drugs, smoking, sexual activity or demonstrating extremist views/behaviour.
 Please see above for guidance with regards to interaction with under-18s.

 B5) Dress Code

 The way that staff dress can have an effect on many students and some can find it difficult to respect them or their role if they don’t present themselves appropriately.
-Staff are therefore expected to be of clean appearance, and smartly dressed in a way that is appropriate for the situation in which they are working and to present a professional image that reflects sensitivity to customer perceptions.
+Staff are therefore expected to be of clean appearance, and smartly dressed in a way that is appropriate for the situation in which they are working and to present a professional image.
 Shorts and beach sandals/flip flops are not normally appropriate.
 Jeans and trainers should be smart.
 Clothes should not be frayed, ripped or have holes in them.
 Thin strapped vest tops, off the shoulder and strapless tops would not be appropriate neither would clothing with inappropriate wording or slogans.